max-eroshkin/Linq.PredicateBuilder/README.md

     HasRelatives = null
 };
 ```
-Here we build a query from several predicate segments combined together
+So we can build a query from several predicate segments combined together.
 ```c#
 var query = Persons.Build(_ => _
     .Equals(x => x.FirstName, filter.FirstName)   // filter.FirstName is null -> this segment will be ignored